lukemarsh/hq/README.md

 ## Quick start

-1. Clone this repo using `git clone --depth=1 https://github.com/lukemarsh/react-redux-boilerplate.git`
+1. Clone this repo using `git clone --depth=1 https://github.com/lukemarsh/hq.git`
 1. Run `npm install` to install dependencies
 1. Run `npm start` to see the example app at `http://localhost:3000`.

-Now you're ready to rumble!

-> Please note that this boilerplate is **not meant for beginners**!
-If you're just starting out with react or redux, please refer to https://github.com/petehunt/react-howto instead.

 ## Documentation